03 Using R syntax

 .
 Modern tokenizers such as WordPiece

-(Wu et al. 2016) use algorithms that splits tokens into smaller
+(Wu et al. 2016) use algorithms that splits words into smaller elements,

-elements, allowing them to build a huge number of words with a small
+allowing them to build a huge number of words with a small number of

-number of elements.
-Thus, even with only small number of about 30,000
+elements.
+Thus, even with only small number of about 30,000 tokens, they

 The other parameters allow you to customize your BERT model.
 For example, you could increase the number of hidden layers from 12 to 24 or reduce the hidden size from 768 to 256, allowing you to build and to test larger or smaller models.